 Photo Credit: Rollins Studio

-During his graduate studies, Grant has entertained a diverse array of scholarly topics.
-Participating in multiple academic conferences and substantial research projects, Grant has presented research on Chicago hip-hop in addition to exploring all facets of identity in the music of Ulysses Kay and William Grant Still.
-Along with his musicology studies, Grant has been an avid performer and educator in the marching arts.
-Grant performed with the Blue Stars Drum & Bugle Corps in 2014 and served as a drum major for the 250-member Murray State University Racer Band that same year.
+Dr. Knox’s research interests focus on 20th-century African-American composers, interdisciplinary collaboration in wind band performance, and popular music studies.
+Participating in multiple national and international academic conferences and substantial research projects, Knox has presented and published research on Chicago hip-hop in addition to exploring all facets of identity in the music of Ulysses Kay and William Grant Still.
+Along with musicological studies, Knox has been an avid performer and educator in the marching arts.
+Knox performed with the Blue Stars Drum & Bugle Corps in 2014 and served as a drum major for the 250-member Murray State University Racer Band that same year.
 He also served on the instructional staff of the Racer Band in 2016 specializing in visual performance in addition to working with multiple high school bands across the state of Kentucky.
-In Arizona, Grant has been an instructor at Mountain View HS (Tucson), Boulder Creek HS (Anthem), and Deer Valley HS (Glendale).
-As a graduate assistant, Grant has served in administrative and instructional leadership roles with the University of Arizona’s “Pride of Arizona” Marching Band and Arizona State University’s “Sun Devil Marching Band.”
+In Arizona, Knox served as the Director of Instrumental Music at Cienega High School (Vail), and has been an instructor at Mountain View HS (Tucson), Boulder Creek HS (Anthem), and Deer Valley HS (Glendale).
+Knox has also served on staff as a Graduate Teaching Assistant with the University of Arizona and Arizona State University’s athletic band programs.

-Originally from Lexington, KY, Grant holds degrees in music education and musicology from Murray State University (BM ’18) and the University of Arizona (MM ’20).
-During his education, Grant has studied euphonium with Ray Conklin and Geoff Durbin, conducting with Chad Nicholson, Chad Shoopman, and Robert Ambrose, and additional musical studies (arranging/musicology) with John Fannin and Matthew Mugmon.
-Grant is an alumni brother of Phi Mu Alpha Sinfonia Fraternity, and an honorary member of Tau Beta Sigma National Honorary Band Sorority.
+Originally from Lexington, KY, Dr. Knox holds degrees in music education from Murray State University (BM ’18), musicology from the University of Arizona (MM ’20), and conducting from Arizona State University (DMA ’25).
+During his education, Knox has studied euphonium with Ray Conklin and Geoff Durbin, conducting with Jason Caslor, Jamal Duncan, Chad Nicholson, and Robert Ambrose, and additional musical studies (arranging/musicology) with John Fannin, James G. Hudson, and Matthew Mugmon.
+Knox is an alumni brother of Phi Mu Alpha Sinfonia Fraternity, and an honorary member of Kappa Kappa Psi National Honorary Band Fraternity and Tau Beta Sigma National Honorary Band Sorority.
 He also holds active memberships in the International Society for Research and Promotion of Wind Music (IGEB), College Band Director’s National Association (CBDNA), American Musicological Society (AMS), and the Society for American Music (SAM).

 Education